#1 Ranked Children’s Hospital by U.S. News & World Report

 Read the latest blog by a Boston Children's doctor, clinician or staff member.

-Through the nonprofit Partners in Health, 4-month-old Rolensky of Haiti came to Boston Children’s Hospital with heart failure caused by a large vein of Galen malformation (VOGM) deep in his brain.
+Through the nonprofit Partners in Health, 4-month-old Rolensky of Haiti came to Boston Children’s with heart failure caused by a large vein of Galen malformation (VOGM) deep in his brain.
 Two embolization procedures sealed off the malformed vessels, allowing Rolensky to make a dramatic recovery.
-Read more.

-Vein of Galen malformations (VOGMs) are a type of arteriovenous fistula (AVF), a rare blood vessel abnormality in which arteries connect directly with veins, bypassing the capillaries.
-VOGMs involve a large vein deep in the brain and are formed during early prenatal development.
+Vein of Galen malformation (VOGM) is a type of arteriovenous fistula (AVF), a rare blood vessel abnormality in which arteries connect directly with veins, bypassing the capillaries.
+VOGM involves a large vein deep in the brain and is formed during early prenatal development.

-VOGMs are often noticed on a prenatal ultrasound late in pregnancy, and in other cases are diagnosed after birth.
+VOGM is often noticed on a prenatal ultrasound late in pregnancy, and in other cases is diagnosed after birth.
 Symptoms may include: